-The GCQuad is the best camera-based portable launch monitor on the market, used by top coaches and PGA Tour pros such as Phil Mickelson and Rory McIlroy.
+The GCQuad is the best camera-based portable launch monitor on the market, used by top coaches and pro golfers such as Phil Mickelson and Rory McIlroy.

 This includes extremely strong putting performance.
 In fact, there is an add-on available for the GCQuad called Essential Putting Analysis that allows you to understand your putting on a comprehensive and detailed level beyond just the norm.

-This package was put together by Shop Indoor Golf and uses their large SIG10 enclosure, made with love in the USA.
+This package was put together by The Indoor Golf Shop and uses their large SIG10 enclosure, made with love in the USA.
 This enclosure can fit into most spaces with a ceiling height of around 9 feet.